 IBM Cloud Docs

-IBM® Power® Virtual Servers is offered in select regions with scale-out logical partitions (LPAR).
-The IBM Power that can host Power Virtual Servers have the following theoretical maximums:
+IBM Power Virtual Servers are offered in selected regions with scale-out or scale-up logical partitions (LPARs).
+The IBM Power systems that can host Power Virtual Servers have the following theoretical maximums:

-All prices that are mentioned in the topic, Pricing for Power Virtual Server, are illustrative and do not represent the actual amounts that are used for billing.
+All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To calculate the exact pricing, use the cost estimator.

 E980 (9080-M9S) 143 Up to 15,307 GB [1]